 - Who is exempt from paying for NHS prescriptions? (list of exemptions)

-- List of all medical conditions covered by medical exemption certificate
+- List of all medical conditions covered by a medical exemption certificate

 - How to get a medical exemption certificate?